GoryGrey/RSE/docs/VALIDATION_RESULTS.md

 **Rationale**:
 1. Core architecture is sound (no design flaws)
-2. Performance exceeds requirements (16.8M EPS)
+2. Metrics captured per run; see logs.

 3. No production workloads yet to inform v2 design
 4. Better to invest in ecosystem than rewrite